-One of the most important markers of a persons quality of life, particularly as they age, is their mobility.
+One of the most important markers of a person’s quality of life, particularly as they age, is their mobility.

-The reason why we use the word mobility instead of flexibility here is because mobility means more than just how wide our range of motion is.
+The reason why we use the word mobility instead of flexibility here is that mobility means more than just how wide our range of motion is.
 It also means how effectively we can use our range of motion; how strong we are throughout that range of motion and how aware we are of our body and our position in space as we move through that range of motion.

-Becoming more flexible helps to take pressure off of our joints, it increases blood flow throughout the body which helps to deliver resources to our cells and remove waste from the body and most importantly it will indirectly improve our mood and energy levels by helping us to move through the world with efficiency and grace.
+Becoming more flexible helps to take pressure off of our joints, it increases blood flow throughout the body which helps to deliver resources to our cells and remove waste from the body, and most importantly it will indirectly improve our mood and energy levels by helping us to move through the world with efficiency and grace.